Is Your Florida Elevator Code Compliant? A Guide to Door Lock Monitoring (DLM)

 Imagine rushing to catch an elevator in your Florida building, only to find it red-tagged and out of service.
 This scenario could become a cruel reality for building owners who don’t address crucial elevator code updates.

 Ensuring the safety of your building's occupants is paramount.
 This includes keeping your elevators up to date with the latest code requirements.
 In Florida, an upcoming regulation known as Door Lock Monitoring (DLM) is required to be in place by August 1, 2025.
-Unfortunetly, many property owners have neglected to place this manditory upgrade as a priority and are bracing for the potential of being flagged in violation of this safety code.
+Unfortunately, many property owners have neglected to place this mandatory upgrade as a priority and are bracing for the potential of being flagged in violation of this safety code.

 This blog post dives into the importance of DLM compliance, explores solutions for existing elevators, and highlights other upcoming code changes that property owners need to be aware of.